carlosmendoza21/carlosmendoza21/README.md

 ## 🎓 Background

-BS in Computer Science · University of Houston – Clear Lake · 2026 · GPA 3.17
+BS in Computer Science · University of Houston – Clear Lake · 2026